Sino-Third World relations: Early years of the People's Republic

+China began developing relations with the Third World countries in 1954.
+The Bandung Conference in 1955, at which Zhou Enlai led the Chinese delegation, was an important milestone for China's foreign relations.
+China developed its foreign relations with many newly independent and soon-to-be independent countries.
+China termed this cooperative approach the "Bandung Line."
+This was the beginning of China's official discourse of South-South cooperation.
+China's Five Principles of Peaceful Coexistence were incorporated into the Ten Principles of Bandung.

 1960s

 During the 1960s China cultivated ties with Third World countries and insurgent groups in an attempt to encourage "wars of national liberation" and revolution and to forge an international united front against both superpowers.
 China offered economic and technical assistance to other countries and liberation movements, which, although small in comparison with Soviet and United States aid, was significant considering China's own needs.
 Third World appreciation for Chinese assistance coexisted, however, with growing suspicions of China's militancy.
 Such suspicions were fed, for example, by Zhou Enlai's statement in the early 1960s that the potential for revolution in Africa was "excellent" and by the publication of Lin Biao's essay "Long Live the Victory of People's War!" in 1965.
 Discord between China and many Third World countries continued to grow.
 In some cases, as with Indonesia's charge of Chinese complicity in the 1965 coup attempt in Jakarta and claims by several African nations of Chinese subversion during the Cultural Revolution, bilateral disputes led to the breaking off of diplomatic relations.
 Although the Third World was not a primary focus of the Cultural Revolution, it was not immune to the chaos this period wrought upon Chinese foreign relations.